WiLL75G/WiLL75G/README.md

 ## About Me

-I'm **William** — a cybersecurity practitioner building toward a **SOC Analyst** role with a focus on **defensive security, detection engineering, and incident response**.
+I'm **William** a cybersecurity practitioner building toward a **SOC Analyst** role with a focus on **defensive security, detection engineering, and incident response**.
 This repository documents structured, hands-on work across the Blue Team skill stack: alert triage, log analysis, SIEM investigations, and threat hunting.

-Every project here is built to mirror the workflows of a working SOC — not tutorial replays.
+Every project here is built to mirror the workflows of a working SOC not tutorial replays.
 The goal is demonstrable competence: detections I've written, incidents I've walked through end-to-end, and tooling I can speak to in an interview.

-📍 **Currently:** Day 02 of 28 · **Next milestone:** [https://github.com/users/WiLL75G/projects/3/views/2?layout_template=board&pane=issue&itemId=181833112]

 ---